zxing-js/library/README.md

     .catch(err => console.error(err));
 ```

-A full working example for [QR Code from Video File](https://github.com/zxing-js/library/tree/master/docs/examples/qr-video/) is provided in the [examples](https://github.com/zxing-js/library/tree/master/docs/examples/).

 ### Scanning from Image

-Similar as above you can use a img element in the html page (with src attribute set):
+Similar as above you can use a img element in the HTML page (with src attribute set):

 ```html
 <img id="img" src="qrcode-image.png" width="200" height="300" style="border: 1px solid gray"></img>